thavlik/machine-learning-portfolio/README.md

 - [Neurosurgery Video Dataset](https://github.com/thavlik/neurosurgery-video-dataset): brain & spine surgery videos curated with the intent of enhancing neurosurgical e-Shadowing (WIP)

 ## Tools
 These are various pieces of software I have written that pertain to deep learning research and medical education.
-Especially when coupled with machine learning, I think the potential for software to enhance medical education is substantial.
+I think the potential for software to enhance medical education is substantial, especially given the promises of machine learning.

 - [e-Shadowing Transcriber](https://github.com/thavlik/transcriber): an application for streamlining the medical e-Shadowing experience
 - [vpn-operator](https://github.com/thavlik/vpn-operator): a Kubernetes controller for VPN sidecars written in pure Rust.